zhangoose/zhangoose.github.io/about.md

 ---

 # oh hay, i'm alex
-* computer science major at Rutgers University (2015)
+* i did undergrad at Rutgers University (2015)
-* and biological sciences minor!
+* major: computer science & minor: biological sciences
 * i like web development
+* ... and birding
 * ... and doodling
 * ... and paper mache-ing
 * ... and sewing